Frequently Asked Questions

 Halal mortgages are 100% Shariah-compliant as they comply with Islamic Shariah rules such as avoiding Riba (interest).
 They are structured according to underlying principles such as Ijarah, Musharaka or Murabaha.

-EQRAZ Halal mortgage is a monthly Murabaha product with renewable terms, allowing for flexibility.
-During the term, you have the option to close your mortgage by paying only the remaining balance of principle and prepayment charges, if applicable.
+EQRAZ's Shariah-compliant partner financier's halal mortgage is a monthly Murabaha product with renewable terms, allowing for flexibility.
+During the term, you have the option to close your mortgage by paying only the remaining balance of principal and prepayment charges, if applicable.

-You may apply here.
-The application process will include an initial screening to ensure you qualify for an EQRAZ Mortgage.
-If you do, you will be transferred to our third-party application portal to complete your application.
+You may apply here. you will be transferred to a third-party application portal to complete your application.
 After applying, you should hear back within five business days given the accuracy of information submitted.

-Yes, we are able to refinance your existing conventional or halal mortgage, and ask you to apply here.
+Yes, our Shariah-compliant partner financiers are able to refinance your existing conventional or halal mortgage, and ask you to apply here.

 Computershare is the largest custodian in Canada.
-Your home insurance is required by law and beneficiary is the custodian.
-In case of insurance claim, they will first pay off your mortgage balance then forward remaining funds to you.
+Your home insurance is required by law and the beneficiary is the custodian.
+In the case of insurance claim, they will first pay off your mortgage balance and then forward the remaining funds to you.

 Only for ready-to-move-in owner-occupied homes.
 This means the closing must be within 60 days and move-in ready.

-If you accept our pre-approval letter, it is valid for 60 days and we charge a CAD 250 non-refundable fee.
+If you accept the pre-approval letter, it is valid for 60 days and we charge a CAD 2500 non-refundable fee.
 If your pre-approval expires, you will need to pay a CAD 150 extension fee that will extend for another 60 days, totalling 120 days of validity.

 Murabaha is a form of sale of an asset where the cost and markup/profit is known to both buyer and seller.
-EQRAZ is structured as a monthly Murabaha, wherein we use halal assets that we own, and sell them to the customer, who then sells them to the open market.
-This creates a 100% halal, shariah-compliant profit for EQRAZ payable by the customer.
-Initial financing is provided through an initial deferred Murabaha arrangement, in which – again – rather than using the home itself as the underlying asset – we use a shariah-compliant commodity.
+The financing is structured as a monthly Murabaha, wherein the financier uses halal assets it owns, and sells them to the customer, who then sells them to the open market.
+This creates a 100% halal, -s-Shariah-compliant profit for EQRAZ payable by the customer.
+Initial financing is provided through an initial deferred Murabaha arrangement, in which – again – rather than using the home itself as the underlying asset – the financier uses a shariah-compliant commodity.

-Currently, we are offering only a fixed Murabaha rate mortgage of up to five years term and 25 years amortization.
+Currently, our Shariah-compliant partner financiers are offering only a fixed Murabaha rate mortgage of up to a 5-year term and 25-year amortization.

-See contact us page here.
+See our Contact Us page here .
 We look forward to hearing from you!

 Every month, your monthly mortgage payment covers: